JinFurt/app-dev/README.md

 # app-dev

-My Favorite Game is
+My Favorite Subject is

-Mobile Legends

-Scatter
+Any connected to Math